MG Software.

 Cursor

 An AI-native IDE based on the VS Code codebase, designed to make AI central to the development workflow.
-Cursor offers all familiar VS Code functionality plus built-in AI chat, Composer agent for multi-file editing, and codebase indexing.
-It supports most VS Code extensions.
+Cursor offers all familiar VS Code functionality plus built-in AI chat, Composer agent for multi-file editing, and automatic codebase indexing.
+It supports most VS Code extensions and adds capabilities that no extension can replicate, such as background agents that autonomously execute tasks in separate branches.
+Cursor has an active community of professional developers and receives monthly updates with new AI capabilities and model support from providers like Anthropic, OpenAI, and Google.

 VS Code

 The most popular code editor in the world with over 70% market share among developers.
-VS Code is free, open-source, and offers an unmatched extension ecosystem with over 50,000 extensions.
-AI functionality is available through extensions like GitHub Copilot.
+VS Code is free, open-source, and maintained by Microsoft with monthly updates.
+It offers an unmatched extension ecosystem with over 50,000 extensions for virtually every programming language and workflow.
+AI functionality is available through extensions like GitHub Copilot, Codeium, and Continue.
+VS Code has become the standard for web development and is supported by an enormous community with extensive documentation, tutorials, and Stack Overflow answers for every conceivable problem.

 What are the key differences between Cursor and VS Code?